KeyanSong/431-2018/slides/class26/README.md

 - The [Homework Grading Appeals form](https://goo.gl/forms/G4ZZ1Fge1ZkQVKzy2) is also due Thursday 2018-12-13 at noon, if you want to make an appeal.
 See the last section of the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/) for more details.
 - After you give your presentation, we hope you will fill out a [Course Evaluation](https://webapps.case.edu/courseevals/) from CWRU by their 2018-12-19 deadline.

+## After Today's Class Audio is Posted, Where Do I Go for Updates?

+I'll be posting things at https://github.com/THOMASELOVE/431-2018/tree/master/slides/postclass.
+When I post something there for the first time, I'll send you an email.

+## Office Hours and `431-help`

+- TA office hours continue through Friday 2018-12-07.
+If you need to meet with a TA outside of office hours, arrange that through `431-help`.
+They are doing this on a volunteer basis, so no promises of availability are possible.
+If you need help, use `431-help`.
+- `431-help` will be open until I finish with projects at on Thursday 2017-12-13.

 ## Minute Paper After Class 25

 My feedback is available at http://bit.ly/431-2018-minute25-response.